SpecSci/DeSci/README.md

 This project contains 3 Internet Computer (IC) canisters

+-
-1 Frontend, using nextjs
+1 Frontend, using nextjs;
+-
-1 Spectrometry Economy
+1 Spectrometry Economy;
+-
-1 Statistics, easy quick to retrieve data/info about activity
+1 Statistics, easy quick to retrieve data/info about activity;
+-

+use 1 single dfx.json file in the main root that builds and deploys all canisters to both local and ic network if desired to push to mainnet.

 Scaffold a brand‑new Next.js 14 (App Router) project named **spectranet** with TypeScript, Tailwind CSS, shadcn/ui, Recharts, heroicons, and @tanstack/react‑query.